sarahbra/Data3625_Assignment1/README.md

-Data3625
+Introduction to AI -
 Assignment 1

-A preprocessing AI task of identifying unique features from a Ruter dataset
+A preprocessing task of identifying unique features from a Ruter dataset